rogatka/items-monitoring/README.md

 ## Monitoring Application
 ### Summary
-Application allows user to monitor items' prices
+Application allows user to track history for some items.
+For example, prices for smartphones, or ratings for games.

 **Technologies used:** Java 17, Spring Boot, Gradle, Redis, Kafka, OpenApi, Keycloak, MongoDB, MapStruct mapper